perrin-isir/xomx/README.md

 <details><summary>Option 1: conda (preferred option)</summary>
 <p>

-This option is preferred because it relies mainly on conda-forge packages.
+This option is preferred because it relies mainly on conda-forge  (which among other things simplifies the installation of JAX).

     git clone https://github.com/perrin-isir/xomx.git